cristianvasquez/thingies_gym/readme.md

 # Thingy's grid-world

+My Reinforcement learning playground.

-This grid world is full of thingies that love apples.
+'This grid world is full of thingies that love apples.'

 ## Base rules